Statue of A'a from Rurutu

-The Statue of A'a from Rurutu is a wooden sculpture of the god A'a that was made on the Pacific island of Rurutu in the Austral archipelago.
+The statue of A'a from Rurutu is a wooden sculpture of the god A'a that was made on the Pacific island of Rurutu in the Austral archipelago most likely in the late 1500s to mid 1600s.

 In the early nineteenth century, the sculpture was given by the islanders to the London Missionary Society to mark their conversion to Christianity.
-Following this, it was brought back to England to be displayed, first in the museum of the LMS and then in the British Museum.
-The figure of A'a is famous as one of the finest surviving pieces of Polynesian sculpture, and in the twenty-first century the sculpture is, according to Julie Adams, curator of the Oceania collection at the British Museum "an international celebrity".
+Subsequently, the sculpture was brought back to England to be displayed, first in the museum of the LMS and then in the British Museum.
+The figure of A'a is famous as one of the finest surviving pieces of Polynesian sculpture, and in the twenty-first century the sculpture is, according to Julie Adams, curator of the Oceania collection at the British Museum, "an international celebrity".

 Description

 The statue of A'a is a wooden anthropomorphic figure, 117 cm high and 36 cm wide.
 It is, in the estimation of Alfred Gell, "arguably the finest extant piece of Polynesian sculpture".
 The figure is hollow, and has a removable back panel allowing access to the interior.
 The sculpture's arms are carved in high relief; its legs are separated and slightly bent.
 The figure has no feet or base, and it is unknown if it did when it was created.
 The lower legs, right buttock, and left arm of the sculpture are damaged, and the penis has been broken off completely.
 While the other damage could be the result of deterioration over time, the severing of the figure's penis appears to have been deliberate, though it is not known whether it was by British missionaries or Polynesian converts.

 Thirty smaller figures are carved on the surface of the statue.
 Many of these are positioned to mark features on the human body, such as the eyes, nose, and mouth, though some do not obviously correspond with any human feature.
 The figures are carved in two distinct styles; sixteen of the figures are upright with arms over the torso, while fourteen lie spread-eagled, with arms and legs outstretched.
 Possibly these two distinct styles of figure are intended to represent male and female forms respectively.
 These figures are symmetrically distributed across A'a, with the exception of those on the lower abdomen, where there is an upright figure on the right side of A'a and a splayed figure on the left.
 It is not clear whether this asymmetry was deliberate.